TheTypoMaster/gray.net.au/posts/2015/03/12/6_months_in_a_leaky_boat.rst

 running the system to focus on punting people (patients) out as soon as possible, by any means, regardless of their medical status.
 Don't like what a specialist said?
 No worries, in Work Cover, they can just ignore that.
-CHanged diagnosis/prognosis?
+Changed diagnosis/prognosis?
 Go ahead, ignore that too.
 Want to make up your own "recovery schedules" in spite of all medical evidence and best practise to the contrary?
 Knock yourself out.
 If the patient or their medical team call Work Cover out on their bull shit, then they just send you off to see one of